YI M1 Mirrorless Camera

 MTF (micro four third) has a crop factor of 2.0, so the lenses equal 24-84mm and 85mm compared to 35mm film.
-As MTF is a standard bayonet you can of course use any other MFT lens.
+As MTF is a standard bayonet (lens mount on camera) you can of course use any other MFT lens.
 Over 50+ lenses are compatible with MFT lens mount.
 YI lenses seem to be very well made, YI cooperates with a well known lens manufacturer.
 Both lenses feature auto focus.

 On the back of YI M1 Mirrorless Camera is a large 3″ touch screen.
 You can either select shutter and aperture via screen or use the two dials on top of the camera:

 YI M1 Mirrorless Camera also comes with wifi and bluetooth for wireless connection to you smartphone via App (Android & iOS).
 So you can easily copy the images to your smartphone, edit them and share them online.

 The camera is very lightweight with only 280g and is available in “Ice Silver” and “Storm Black”.

 The top of YI M1 features a minimalist design for simplicity and ease of use.
 You can power on YI M1 with a switch, that holds the shutter button in the middle.
 On the left sits the control dial, which sets aperture, shutter,… depending on what you selected via the touch screen.
 The mode dial offers 8 shootings mode to select and embeds the video record button.
 M1 also holds a hot shoe for an external flash, as there is no integrated flash.

 On the bottom you will find a 1/4″ standard photo tripod thread and the battery door.
 Battery has a capacity of 900 mAh and lasts for 380 shots (according to YI).
 I experienced battery life to be sufficient, if you are recoding videos, battery will not last very long, extra batteries are recommended.